nearform/react-patterns-workshop/slides.md

 <div class="dense">

-- Hooks are a great way to share logic, but the data returned by each call to a hook is isolated
+- Hooks are a great way to share logic, but the data stored inside a Hook is isolated
-- This means two different components that call the same hook do not necessarily have access to the same data
+- This means that two components using the same Hook are not necessarily accessing the same data
 - To give multiple components access to the same data, we could pass the data as props from a shared parent
-- React also provides [context](https://reactjs.org/docs/context.html), which can be used to manage state across component trees
+- React also provides [context](https://reactjs.org/docs/context.html), which can be used to share state across components (and Hooks)

 </div>